onurtaskirancom/onurtaskirancom/README.md

 * ✉️  You can contact me at [onurtaskirancom@gmail.com](mailto:onurtaskirancom@gmail.com)
 * 🧠  I'm learning React
 * 🤝  I'm open to collaborating on Projects
 * ⚡  and I'm a Batman.
-Good luck everyone...
+Good luck everyone

 ### Skills